e271828e/Flight.jl/prototypes/kernel/README.md

   flat `ẋ` block is then safe by construction.
 A forgotten field is impossible, not merely detectable.
 - **The phase-body roster is fixed and total.** `phase_bodies(sim)` always returns all four bodies.
-This model has no discrete components, so `ticks` is empty — it compiles to a no-op, and its `@ballocated` assertion passes vacuously, which is the point: consumers iterate the roster with no per-model branching.
+A model with no discrete components still gets `ticks`, empty — it compiles to a no-op, and its `@ballocated` assertion passes vacuously, which is the point: consumers iterate the roster with no per-model branching.
+- **Tier is read off the declaration shape, never announced.** For a stateful leaf the update law carries it (`f` continuous, `g` discrete); for a stateless one the contract arity does.
+Every other tier-implying declaration must agree, and disagreement names the offending one — `g` beside a two-argument `output_types`, `init_m` on a discrete leaf, both arities of one contract.
+- **The ZOH is not implemented.** It is the absence of any way to change a discrete cell mid-step: the interior sweep is compiled from continuous entries alone, so the hot path carries no gating test, and a discrete cell cannot move across a step because nothing in that walk writes it.

+**The store bundle is in, and with it the *plural* in "per-eltype stores".**
+The bench that settled the representation (D-162) measured exactly one buffer;
+`StoreBundle` now holds one `CellStore` per leaf element type, keyed by the eltype's name.
+Selection is static — an address carries its port type, whose leaf eltype names the buffer at compile time — so a deliberately pinned `Float64` leaf (D-166) keeps a buffer of its own beside the `Dual` one instead of being flattened into it as a zero-partial, which is what increment 2 had to refuse by name.
+The bundle is one concrete type per model, keeping `Chunk`'s store parameter single: chunk-type count, not model size, is what bounds the compile curve D-162 blessed.

-Correctness is checked against an analytically integrated closed loop (matrix exponential), with a tolerance — never `==` (D-163).
+Correctness is checked against analytically integrated references — the continuous loop by matrix exponential, the sampled loop by its exact ZOH discretization `q[k+1] = Ad q[k] + Bd s[k]` — with a tolerance, never `==` (D-163).
+The sampled-data reference is the sharp one: it only matches if the hold is real *and* output stages run before updates within a boundary.

 ## What is deliberately absent

-**Increment 3 — the discrete tier at one rate**, in progress: the store bundle above is its first piece.
-Still absent are tier classification off declaration shape, discrete `x` and mode `m` stores (§7.3), `g`, `h_x`/`h_xu` in their discrete arities with `Δt`, `workspace`, and the static interior/boundary sweep split (§10.5) — the interior variant walking continuous entries *only*, so the ZOH holds mid-step by compile-time absence rather than a runtime gate.
-Every discrete component sits at `D = 1, Φ = 0` there.
-Intermediates a later function reads are ordinary declared ports: the `w` channel was retired with D-194, so there is nothing to thread between stages.

 **Increment 4 — multi-rate:** the harmonic grid, the two-register `sample_times` declaration (`Relative` composing affinely down the tree, `Absolute` severing